Welcome back to our second term in Year 1.

 We will be continuing our learning of the seasons and how they change over the year this term.
 We will be looking at Autumn changing into Winter and how the days are now shorter.

 We will also be continuing our learning this term of everyday materials.
 The children can now identify what material items are made from so we will be extending our learning to think about properties of those items and then sorting items that are made from the same materials together and sorting based upon their properties.
-We will then move on to creating our own material property experiment.

 Key words: property, season, Winter, Autumn, day length, material, bendy, stiff, smooth, rough, transparent, soft, hard.